josherrickson/stata2/stata_markdown/05-regression.md

 <</dd_do>>
 ~~~~

 We only get a single coefficient.
 Stata is treating `rep78` as continuous.

-When including a categorical predictor, Stata will create dummy variables
-(variables which take on value 1 if the observation is in that category and 0 otherwise) and include all but one, which is the reference (or
-baseline).
-Since we only see a single coefficient here, we know Stata did it incorrectly.
+The issue is that Stata doesn't know we want to treat `rep78` as categorical^[It's a bit confusing because if you look at the
+[`codebook`](summarizing-data.html#describe-summarize-codebook) for `rep78`, Stata correctly surmises that it is categorical.
+However, when it comes

-The issue is that Stata doesn't know we want to treat `rep78` as categorical.
-If we prefix the variable name with `i.`, Stata will know it is
+to modeling, Stata is not willing to make that assumption.].
+If we prefix the variable name with `i.`, Stata will know it is categorical.
-categorical.

 ~~~~
 <<dd_do>>